If you believe you are a victim of a scam, consider following these tips.

 Job Search Don’ts

 Never send any form of payment to a potential employer you apply to on Indeed.
-Not only is charging fees a violation of Indeed’s rules for companies, these are often a type of scam (see “Types of scams.”)
+Not only is charging fees a violation of Indeed’s rules for companies, this are often a type of scam (see “Types of scams.”).

 Never agree to a job that involves opening multiple accounts and/or posting ads on Indeed or on other sites.
 While there are certain roles where this activity may be accepted, such as recruiting or staffing services, exercise caution if asked upfront to open accounts for an employer you have not met.
 These are likely scammers and you could become involved in activities that may put you in financial and legal jeopardy.